eadams16/Meet-N-Compete/README.md

 # Meet-n-Compete

-My final 4-person group Senior Project that I worked on and was the team lead for from January 2020 - June 2020
+My final 4-person group Senior Project.
+We worked on this from January 2020 - June 2020

 --Brief Overview--